European shares rise as firmer miners offset Brexit, HSBC concerns

 MILAN, Feb 22 European stocks rose on Monday as firmer mining company shares helped to offset concerns about Britain's potential exit from the European Union and a fall in HSBC's shares.

-The pan-European FTSEurofirst 300 index gained 1.7 percent going into the close of the trading session, though it is still down nearly 10 percent since the start of 2016 due to concerns about a global economic slowdown.
+The pan-European FTSEurofirst 300 index gained 1.4 percent by the middle of the trading session, though it is still down nearly 10 percent since the start of 2016 due to concerns about a global economic slowdown.

-Metals prices were boosted after an uptick in China's steel industry raised the prospect of a revival in metals demand, given China's role as the world's biggest consumer of metals.
+Metals prices were boosted after an uptick in China's steel industry sparked hope for a revival in metals demand, given China's role as the world's biggest consumer of metals.

 Shares in Telecom Italia also advanced after Vivendi increased its stake in Telecom Italia to 22.8 percent, strengthening its position as the top shareholder.

-However, shares in HSBC slipped 0.7 percent after Europe's biggest bank reported a surprise pre-tax loss of $858 million and predicted a 'bumpier' financial environment ahead.
+However, shares in HSBC fell 2.9 percent after Europe's biggest bank reported a surprise pre-tax loss of $858 million and predicted a 'bumpier' financial environment ahead.

-Analysts also cited uncertainty over Britain's June 23 referendum on whether to leave the European Union - dubbed "Brexit" - as hitting other British stocks, with UK property stocks falling due to concerns that a vote to leave the EU could impact demand for London homes from foreign buyers.
+Analysts also cited uncertainty over the outcome of Britain's referendum on whether to leave the European Union - dubbed "Brexit" - as being partly responsible for the FTSE gaining less than the DAX and CAC.
+The vote is set for June 23.

-Currency traders also hit sterling, homing in on narrowing bookmaker odds on a Brexit.
+Currency traders hit sterling, homing in on narrowing bookmaker odds on a Brexit.

 The scale of the reaction on sterling, an almost 2 percent fall driven chiefly by the decision of London Mayor Boris Johnson to join the "out" camp on Sunday, also sent British government bond prices spiralling lower.